 To be patentable, an invention is limited to the discovery or creation of a new material (either new manufactured product, a new composition of matter, or a genetically engineered product), a new process, a new use for an exsiting material, or an improvement of any of these.
 In certain circumstances, computer software is also considered a patentable invention.

 The Ames Laboratory has a history of successful IP activity.
-The following chart shows the number of disclosures, patent applications, and issued patents over the past five fiscal years:
+The following chart shows the number of disclosures, patent applications, and issued patents over the past eight fiscal years:

 For Information on the below items, please follow the links for more information.

 If you have further questions, please view our Frequently Asked Questions or contact Stacy Joiner and Beth Pieper.